2025 UFL championship game: UFL playoffs

 The four teams competing in the playoff clinched their spot during week 8 of the 2025 regular season: Michigan, DC, St. Louis and Birmingham.
 Because of scheduling conflicts in Michigan and DC, they were unable to host playoff games, leading to St. Louis and Birmingham being awarded hosting of their playoff games by default.

 In the USFL Conference Championship, the Panthers upset the three-time defending USFL champion Stallions 44–29.
 It was the first win against the Stallions in the current Panthers' history, as all seven previous attempts (six regular season games and the 2024 USFL conference championship) had been in Birmingham's favor.
 In the history of the brands, Michigan had not defeated Birmingham since week 1 of the inaugural 1983 USFL season, a year in which that version of the Panthers made (and won in) their only league championship appearance.

 In the XFL Conference Championship, the Defenders upset the host St. Louis Battlehawks 36–18.
 It was the second consecutive year in which St. Louis was awarded the league championship hosting and finished with the best record in the XFL conference only to lose in the conference championship and fail to advance to the title game.

 Teams

 Michigan Panthers

 The 2025 Michigan Panthers season is the fourth season for the Michigan Panthers as a professional American football franchise and the second season in the United Football League (UFL).
 The Panthers play their home games at Ford Field and are led by third year head coach Mike Nolan.

 The Panthers stormed to a 6–2 start, but lost the last two games to finish 6–4.
 However, even if they won those games, they would not host the USFL Conference Championship Game due to a scheduling conflict.
 They then went to Birmingham to play the Stallions in the USFL Conference Championship Game for the second consecutive year.
 Despite being 0–7 against the Stallions since 2022, the Panthers won 44–29, and became the first professional football team from Michigan to play in a championship game since the original USFL's Panthers won it in 1983.

+This would be the last game in the Panthers' existence, after incoming co-owner Mike Repole shuttered the team in October 2025 due to the lack of a soccer-specific stadium in the Detroit metropolitan area and an unwillingness to continue using Ford Field or the Panthers' previous practice hub Rynearson Stadium.